Umayanga12/Umayanga12/README.md

 - 🔭 I’m currently working on Java,Python & Js
 - 🌱 I’m currently learning .NET and C
 - 👯 I’m looking to collaborate on FOSS & CSSL
-- 🤔 I’m looking for help with AI & Cryptography
+- 🤔 I’m looking for help with AI,Ethical Hacking, Cryptography & Kernal development

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)